 The short answer is that you might have to.
 If you already have comprehensive or collision, it could carry over to your rental car.
 Be sure to check with your insurer.

-Does comprehensive insurance cover any medical bills?
+Does comprehensive cover any medical bills?

 No. Comprehensive only covers damages to your vehicle up to the limit you choose.
 The limit will typically be equal to the actual cash value of your vehicle or the amount of money it’s worth on the market.